hasithperera/APRS_tracker/README.md

 ## Progress

-- Current version of the PCB has a lot of bug and additional connections needed.
-This will be updated asap (05/14/23)
+- Fully functional PCB
 - Basic full operation was tested with the board externally powered.
 Refer the test section for details.

 ## Testing

-In order to make sure the full functionality the generated APRS packets were tested with direwolf with a RTL SDR.
+In order to make sure the full functionality the generated APRS packets were tested with [direwolf](https://github.com/wb2osz/direwolf) with a RTL-SDR.
 The following command was used to run the iGate

 ``` rtl_fm -f 144.39M - |direwolf -c sdr.conf -r 24000 -D 1 - ```